 Whether photographing your kids putting on a little dance show in the yard, a senior dance photoshoot on location or professional dance photography in the studio, the principles of dance photography are the same.
-I’ve packed this article with tips on how to photograph dancers, as well as camera settings.
+I’ve packed this article with tips on how to photograph dancers, including camera settings for dance photos.

 Because dance is all about capturing movement, dance photography is action photography.
 So camera settings need to be geared towards capturing and freezing motion.
 Or go completely the other way and allow the motion to blur, but we’ll get to that in a moment.

 Shutter speed for dance photography

 Here’s a basic shutter speed guide for sharp photos with movement: